kabilan1290/crypto/challenge/inctf quals/README.md

 - Above were the given chall.py and its output.
 - Based on initial observation we can see the values `c1,c2,e1,e2,n` > Here the flag `m` is being encrypted into two ciphertexts `c1 and c2` with two different exponents `e1 and e2` by using same modulus.
 - Hence this method is vulnerable to common modulus attack ==> https://infosecwriteups.com/rsa-attacks-common-modulus-7bdb34f331a5
+- We are going to do the math explained in the above writeup.
 - if gcd(e1,e2) = 1 then the integers s1 and s2 is `s1e1+s2e2 =1`

 ```